AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 The credit assessment is a feature planned for a more distant phase in our roadmap as we get closer to the nexus between KYC and credit risk in the blockchain industry.

-We will of course not share this information without first obtaining explicit permission from the user and the relevant business we work with.
+We will not share this information without first obtaining explicit permission from the user and the relevant business we work with.

 <a href="https://sg.linkedin.com/in/chionhchyekit"><i class="fa fa-linkedin-square fa-2x"></i> Chionh Chye Kit on LinkedIn</a>

-<a href="https://twitter.com/tracetoio"><i class="fa fa-twitter-square fa-2x"></i> Official Twitter account of Traceto</a>
+<a href="https://twitter.com/tracetoio"><i class="fa fa-twitter-square fa-2x"></i> Official Twitter account of traceto.io</a>

 <a href="https://medium.com/@Gibraltar.Blockchain.Exchange/nick-cowan-interviews-ceo-of-traceto-io-chionh-chye-kit-8eb3b41695af"><i class="fa fa-medium fa-2x"></i> Nick Cowan's interview with Chye Kit</a>